tothi/php-mailinglist/README.md

  * read subscribers of a list
  * add subscriber to a list
  * delete subscriber from a list
+ * read moderators of a list
+ * add moderator to a list
+ * delete moderator from a list
  * read mailing list attributes
  * modify mailing list attributes
  * create new mailing list
  * delete mailing list

+* Known issues:
+ * 'prefix' option not working (as in qmailadmin)